Adamtronsky/Karaneko-Prologue-Lore/People/Of Velkar/Finnion - The Librarian.md

 ![[Pasted image 20251226023437.png | center]]

-Was once able to come and go freely to the Pink Forest, but suddenly stopped (maybe something happened to him)
+>"A frequent guest to the forest.

 Brought the first seed of the pink trees
 He said they turn into ‘something you’ll really love’ (no color when emotionally unstable = lose it’s property?)